 - Made in the USA

 Layla believes to be the best version of yourself, you need to be getting your best sleep.
-The company has taken many shoppers’ top priorities into consideration when designing their product to ensure their product gives their customers the best rest possible.
+The company has taken many shoppers’ top priorities into consideration when designing Layla mattress to ensure their product gives their customers the best rest possible.

 Depending on sensitivities, body shape, and position preference, people may experience different comfort levels in different ways.
 This bed offers a medium-soft to soft comfort feel on one side and a medium-firm to firm feel on the other.
 Shoppers should notice enhanced pressure relief and motion control.

 What’s its most impressive feature?
-Layla’s pressure relief, cooling properties, and warranty are definitely worth a look.
+The pressure relief, cooling properties, and warranty of a Layla mattress are definitely worth a look.
 Multiple memory foam layers infused with copper gel promise to keep people sleeping cool in spite of the traditional deep hug that memory foam is known for and that is designed to reduce pressure build-up as different areas of the body press into the surface.

 Zenhaven – Dual Sided Latex